archlinux/buildbtw/README.md

 - `just build-release` to build in release mode
 - `just bench` to run performance benchmarks
 - `just clean` to remove build artifacts, caches, and temporary files

+## Running end-to-end tests

+Once you've installed the dependencies listed in the development setup section, running `just test` should work.
+There's a lot going on behind the scenes, though:

+- An [authelia](https://www.authelia.com/) container with a testing configuration is started to test our server's OIDC implementation
+- [mkcert](https://github.com/FiloSottile/mkcert) is called to generate a TLS certificate for the authelia container and install it in your browser's allowlist
+- A [geckodriver](https://github.com/mozilla/geckodriver) process listening on port 4444 is started, allowing the tests to drive a headless firefox instance

+For debugging (or fun), you can watch the firefox window open and interact with webpages by disabling the `set_headless()` call in any given test.